lingtalfi/logic-feature-suggesion/README.md

 - 1. Click where you want to make the cut (and your mouse y's coord at -40dB) with the "rectangular tool"

-Basically, it's like the pencil tool in logic, but the connection with sibling points is horizontal (creating steps if necessary because of the vertical offset), and not a direct straight (and often oblique) line like the pencil tool does.
+Basically, it's like the pencil tool in logic, but the connection with sibling points is always horizontal (creating steps if necessary because of the vertical offset with the siblings), and not a direct straight (and often oblique) line like the pencil tool does.